The bulk van der Waals layered magnet CrSBr is a quasi-1D material: Results and Discussion

-The observed 1D nature of the electronic system in the 2D van der Waals material with even 3D spin exchange interaction is highly unexpected.
-We can understand the behavior by the flat conduction band along the $\Gamma - X$ direction with its very large DOS (see Fig.~\ref{fig1}c).
+The observed 1D nature of the electronic system in the 2D van der Waals material with 3D spin exchange interaction is unexpected.
+We can understand the behavior by considering the flat conduction band along the $\Gamma - X$ direction with its very large DOS (see Fig.~\ref{fig1}c).
 Under the assumption that the lattice excitations (phonons) couple to the highly anisotropic electronic continuum (collective excitations of electrons), we expect the BWF coupling term (between the electronic continuum and the discrete phonon line) to be proportional to the DOS at $E_F$.
+In the resonant Raman process, the excited phonons from the interband excitation can couple via intraband scattering processes to the continuum of electronic states that are in the lowest CB confined into a quasi-1D system.
 Using the 1D model for carrier dynamics (see SI), we can estimate this DOS to be $\nu(E) = \sqrt{\frac{2m^*}{E}}\frac{1}{2\pi \ell}$ where $m^*$ is the effective mass in the dispersive direction, $\ell$ is the effective interchain distance, and $E$ is the energy relative to the conduction band minimum.
 For carrier density $n_{\rm el}$, we find that this DOS scales as $\nu(E_F) \sim \frac{m^*}{\pi^2 \ell^2 n_{\rm el}}$, yielding a large number of electron-hole excitations which can hybridize with the phonon mode.\\